Boxing cards are making a comeback. You have to ask yourself this: do you want to be a part of the boxing card resurgence?

 Who doesn’t want a (financial) slice of Iron Mike.
 If you’re going to add a Tyson rookie card to your collection, this is the one to target.

 This is one of the most valuable boxing cards of any era.
 You can thank Tyson’s ferocity and cultural impact for that.
-Even today, Tyson remains a relevant American character—and a relevant investment as well.
+Even today, Tyson remains a relevant American character—and a relevant investment.

 The 1986 Mike Tyson Panini Supersport Italian RC #153 shows the dynamo shortly after he debuted as a pro.
-He was knocking opponents out with ease, but this card has a certain innocence to it.
+He was easily knocking opponents out, but this card has a certain innocence to it.

 Tyson talks into an orange mic, sporting a mischievous grin and gapped teeth.
 His traps protrude beneath glistening sweat beads.